abhishek-mygit/Predicting-the-Valence-of-a-Scene-from-Observers--Eye-Movements/README.md

 Objective
 ------------
 The paper 'Prediction of valence scene from observer's' eye movements' is taken and studied and the accuracy is improved greatly compared to that of original paper.
+The paper uses the standard dataset called 'NUSEF DATASET'.

 Minimum Requirements